 For most volunteer areas the scheduling will be done by the volunteer coordinator.
 Reminders will be sent out via email the week that you are scheduled to volunteer.
 However, it is important that you keep track of your scheduled date.

 If you need to change a shift before or after a reminder goes out, please let the volunteer coordinator know so that a sub can be scheduled in your place.

 All questions, concerns, and suggestions that arise during your volunteer experience should be directed to the appropriate supervisor.
 The following is a list of the volunteer or staff person responsible for specific areas of CCCHC.

-Discharge: Zoe Warner, Carmen Zych
+Nursing: Zoe Warner, Carmen Zych

 Laboratory: Terry Hahnstadt, Cynthia Zehr